BMW-InnovationLab/BMW-Classification-Training-GUI/README.md

 #  Gluoncv Classification API

 This repository allows you to get started with training a State-of-the-art Deep Learning model with little to no configuration needed!
-You provide your labeled dataset and you can start the training right away.You can even test your model with our built-in Inference REST API.
+You provide your labeled dataset and you can start the training right away.
+You can even test your model with our built-in Inference REST API.
 Training classification models with GluonCV has never been so easy.

 - This repo is based on the [Gluoncv](https://gluon-cv.mxnet.io/build/examples_classification/index.html) Framework.
-- The app supports all the netowrks in the [GluonCV model zoo](https://gluon-cv.mxnet.io/model_zoo/classification.html)
+- The app supports all the networks in the [GluonCV model zoo](https://gluon-cv.mxnet.io/model_zoo/classification.html)
 - All networks can be trained from scratch or using the pretrained weights.
+- The solution contains both training and inference APIs.
-- The training API can work on both CPU and GPU architectures.
+- The training API supports both CPU and GPU architectures.
-- The inference API works with CPU only
+- The built-in inference API supports CPU.
 - The app was tested with Google Chrome and it is recommended to use Chrome when training.

 ![](./documentation_images/ClassificationDemo.gif)